-In the case of Secondary and Home Letting, a current Portable Appliance Test (PAT) Certificate is also required for all plug-in appliances.
-In the case of Home Sharing, a PAT certificate is only required for plug-in appliances in the let room(s) and any communal areas.
+A current Portable Appliance Test (PAT) Certificate is also required for all plug-in appliances.
 This certificate should preferably show the individual reading(s) for each appliance, obtained at the time of test and must indicate whether they pass or fail.
 Certification must identify the contractor's name and address and be signed by the contractor.
-Where appliances are new and in their first year, a PAT certificate is not required however proof of purchase will be required.